Management of Accounts Receivable

 are billed promptly and recorded accurately and that adequate collection efforts are made.

-Agencies may find the attached list of general criteria for effective management of
+Agencies may find the list general criteria below for effective management of

 accounts receivable useful when they are assessing their accounts receivable policy and